 - Wait it out.
 Wait for your driving record to clear after three to five years.

 How do I update my car insurance after an accident?

 Once an accident occurs, you may see a rate increase on your next policy renewal.
 Although this increase happens automatically, follow a few steps to update coverage or switch to a new policy, if desired:

-- Log into your account or app online to add or delete coverage.
+- Log in to your account online or through your company’s mobile app to add or delete coverage.
 You can also call an insurance representative to make these changes.

-- If applying for a new provider, enter your personal and vehicle information with a provider to receive a quote.
+- If applying for a new insurer, enter your personal and vehicle information with a provider to receive a quote.

-- Compare quotes across several providers, looking for the best value compared with cost.
+- Compare quotes across several carriers, looking for the best value compared to cost.

 - Choose your desired policy and coverage, finalize your information and include payment details.

 - If necessary, call your current provider to cancel coverage.
 You may be responsible for an early cancellation fee.

 Compare car insurance after an accident